pszemraj/SummComparer/README.md

 ## About

-The primary goal of SummComparer is to evaluate the effectiveness of different summarization models/architectures when applied to a variety of long documents, _none of which_ are explicitly part of a summarization training dataset[^1].
-The "gauntlet" is an intentionally broad range of domains designed to test the quality of summarization both within and beyond the model's training domain.

-Therefore, studying the process of "running the gauntlet" serves as a proxy for real-world situations where the domain and content of the inputs are unpredictable[^2].
-This will help to identify the limitations of current models and, ideally, shed light on the underlying mechanisms for performing well.
+SummComparer's main aim is to test how well various summarization models work on long documents from a wide range of topics, **none of which** are part of standard training data[^1].
+This "gauntlet" of topics helps us see how well the models can summarize both familiar and unfamiliar content.
+By doing this, we can understand how these models might perform in real-world situations where the content is unpredictable[^2].
+This also helps us identify their limitations and ideally, understand what makes them work well.

 [^1]: As it turns out, the practical application of summarization models **is not** the ritual of summarizing documents _you already know the summary of_ and benchmarking their ability to regurgitate these back to you via ROUGE scores as a testament of their performance.
 Who knew?
 [^2]: i.e. you are not trying to hit a high score on the test set of [arXiv summarization](https://paperswithcode.com/dataset/arxiv-summarization-dataset) as a measure of a "good model", but rather actually read and use the summaries in real life.